-- 56. The procedure established by the new Article 36 n is the key to the mechanism of subsidies' allocation.
+56. The procedure established by the new Article 36 n is the key to the mechanism of subsidies' allocation.
 In principle, the Director must follow the proposal for subsidies' allocation as elaborated by the Evaluation Commission.
 However, he/she may object to it in some cases (article 36 n paragraph 2,) some of which leave him/her a wide scope for discretion (for example, when concluding, as allowed by the Draft law, that the project "does not meet" the very general criteria for accessing subsidies listed in Article 36 i paragraph 3).
 The Evaluation Commission must then make a new proposal taking into account the objections raised by the Director (Art.
 36 n paragraph 4).
-The Draft law seems to regard this as a kind of automatic/mechanical response, which in practice is rarely the case. - 57.
-The Director's decision, whether it is made from the outset (Art.
+The Draft law seems to regard this as a kind of automatic/mechanical response, which in practice is rarely the case.

+57. The Director's decision, whether it is made from the outset (Art.
 36 n paragraph1) or after a new intervention of the Evaluation Commission (Art.
 36 n paragraph 5) is subject to appeal by candidates to subsidies to the Management Board (Art.
-36 n paragraph 6). - 58.
-The Management Board shall take a final decision within 15 days (art.
+36 n paragraph 6).

+58. The Management Board shall take a final decision within 15 days (art.
 36 n paragraph 7).
 No further appeal (e.g. in Parliament) is available.
 The Draft law offers no solution in the event that the Management Board does not pronounce or would be in a deadlock situation.
-The best solution would probably be to maintain, in such cases, the decision of the Director.
+This provision should be amended in order to provide a solution in case of deadlock and an appeal mechanism.